ArsenyBochkarev/OpenJDK-RISCV-Intrinsics/docs/benchmarks/macro/SPECjbb2015/cpu/aarch64/disabling_crypto_intrinsics.md

-Overview of crypto intrinsics performance for SPECjbb2015 benchmark on board with aarch64 architecture.
+Overview of crypto intrinsics performance for SPECjbb2015 benchmark on two boards with aarch64 architecture.

 Max-jOPS represents the maximum transaction throughput of a system until further requests fail, and critical-jOPS is an aggregate geomean transaction throughput within several levels of guaranteed response times.